SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/02-entity-structure.md

 This is usually the case in junction tables, where a two-column tuple is used as the primary key.
 Simply annotate multiple columns to define a composite primary key.
 By default, `auto_increment` is `false` for composite key.

-You can define up to 12 primary key in a model.
+The max arity of a primary key is 12.

 ```rust
 pub struct Model {